 Talks between Tehran and the P5+1 resumed on April 14 after a pause of 15 months.

 On November 16, the IAEA said that the installation of equipment at the Fordo plant was now "complete", allowing Iran to significantly boost enrichment.

-The P5+1 tables a new proposal on February 26, 2013, in Almaty, Kazakhstan, that would require only a suspension of Iran's uranium enrichment activities.
+The P5+1 tabled a new proposal on February 26, 2013, in Almaty, Kazakhstan, that required only a suspension of Iran's uranium enrichment activities.
 The talks broke down on April 6-7.

 On August 6, newly-elected Iranian President Hassan Rohani announced that Tehran was ready for "serious" negotiations "without wasting time".

 Rouhani revealed in a tweet on September 27 that he and Obama had spoken by telephone in the highest-level contact between the two countries since 1979.